OptimalDesign/DOSE/README.md

 4. Select the required size of the experiments (the number of trials/runs)
 5. Compute the optimal exact design for the required size
 6. Inspect the resulting design from the point of view of additional required limits to identify the ones that are violated
-7. Sequentially add the limits while, after each step, checking for the violation of the remaining constraints.
+7. Sequentially add the limits while, after each step, checking for the violation of the remaining constraints until an exact design satisfying all of the required constraints is achieved.

 The primary function for computing the exact design is `CRLAS`.
 The arguments are following: